is spanish for "little fly." There are more than 3,500 species

 Part of our mission as a Mosquito Abatement District is to educate

-teachers have found to fit nicely in the 4th and 5th
+have a one-hour presentation that fits in with the 4th and 5th grade

-grade curriculum (we discuss disease prevention, life cycles, wetland habitat,
+curriculum.
+We discuss disease prevention, life cycles, wetland

-and characteristics promoting survival in a particular environment).
-We have
+and characteristics promoting survival in a particular environment,

-If you would like to schedule a presentation please go to https://mosquito.youcanbook.me/ where you can see
+To schedule a presentation October - March please go to https://mosquito.youcanbook.me/ where you can see

 our open slots and register your class.
-If it is easier, feel free to call us and we can schedule it with you.
+For other dates please call us to schedule it with you.